El Greco: Modern

 To the English artist and critic Roger Fry in 1920, El Greco was the archetypal genius who did as he thought best "with complete indifference to what effect the right expression might have on the public".
 Fry described El Greco as "an old master who is not merely modern, but actually appears a good many steps ahead of us, turning back to show us the way".
-English author William Somerset Maugham, in 1938, wrote "I do not doubt that he was one of the greatest painters that ever lived.
-I think The Burial of the Count of Orgaz is one of the greatest pictures in the world".
-According to American artist William Alexander Griffith, in 1925, El Greco was everywhere regarded as one of the greatest artists of all time, having achieved the high honor of a classification and is called the "supreme example of the baroque in painting".
-A 1914 Literary Digest article noted, El Greco was "ranked by some critics not only as Spain's greatest artist, but as one of the five or six greatest painters of all time".
+In the 1890s, French painter Henri Rouart called him "incomparable" and "the most beautiful of all".
+Painter Mary Cassatt wrote in 1903 that El Greco "was two centuries ahead of his time; that is why painters, Manet among them, thought so much of him".
+French novelist Maurice Barrès wrote in 1912 that El Greco was "a great man, an inconceivably great genius", defending him with such ardor that it even led him to disparage Velázquez.